 Buckwheat is gluten-free which makes it an attractive grain these days, though it is technically not a grain but a seed.
 It is extremely nutritious and has numerous health properties, being lower on the glycemic scale than most grains, and high in important minerals and flavonoids that protect again cell damage and inflammation.

 For a long time, crepes were the only thing I would make with buckwheat flour, which is on the heavy side and can behave in strange and mysterious ways.
 It is definitely a flour with limitations.
-For instance, don't ever try to make bread with it, it just won't work, or if it does, I need to know your recipe!
+For instance, I've found buckwheat bread to be nearly impossible to make (if you have a recipe, let me know)!
 Lately, I've tried making shortbread with buckwheat, experimenting with both sweet and savoury kinds.
 These cookies I'm sharing with you today are all the more buckwheat-ey because they are sweetened with buckwheat honey: a uniquely dark honey that has a robust flavour.
 It's fairly easy to find in most health food stores.
 Cut into hearts, dipped in dark bittersweet chocolate and sprinkled with sesame seeds, these shortbread make a deliciously healthy Valentine's treat.

 SESAME CHOCOLATE BUCKWHEAT SHORTBREAD

 3/4 cup buckwheat flour